tayyabtahir143/Openshift-UPI-Installation/README.md

 ## 📚 Create install-config.yaml

-Copy the pull secret from Redhat Openshift Console: https://console.redhat.com/openshift/install/vsphere/user-provisioned , and add in install-config.yaml file.
+Copy the pull secret from Red Hat OpenShift Console: https://console.redhat.com/openshift/install/vsphere/user-provisioned, and add it to install-config.yaml file.

-Add your public ssh key which can be generated with the command: ssh-keygen
+Add your public SSH key, which can be generated with the command: ssh-keygen